amane1234/Wakeup_bluetooth_fix/README.md

 # Wakeup_bluetooth_fix

-Intelbluetooth in Hackintosh is unstable.
+Bluetooth in Hackintosh is unstable.
 After wake up from S3 or S4 sleep, the bluetooth function might not work properly.

 To solve this, we will make a script with sleepwatcher that performs "sudo pkill bluetoothd" when systems wakes up, installing Bluesnooze.